 By Sruthi Shankar

-McDonald’s jumped 4.1 percent after the company reported a better-than-expected rise in quarterly sales at its restaurants.
+McDonald’s jumped 4.7 percent after the world’s biggest food chain reported a better-than-expected rise in sales at its restaurants.

 “If the previous several weeks of earnings season are any indication, corporate results should continue to act as a buffer to any meaningful turn lower in equity markets,” noted Peter Kenney, senior market strategist at Global Markets Advisory Group, in New York.